 And another thing

 To everyone who keeps saying “just use 320 kbps”, I say – why ?!? mp3 simply has inherent limitations compared to other formats.
 The whole point of lossy audio is to save space.
 At 128 kbps that saving is 90% – well worth having.
-At 320 kbps though, that saving is only 60% and it still doesn’t sound great – I’d rather go with FLAC or Apple lossless, which can often achieve a 50% saving, and have something that sounds every bit as good as the source.
+At 320 kbps though, that saving is only 60% and it still doesn’t sound great – I’d far rather go with FLAC or Apple lossless, which can often achieve an almost equivalent 50% saving in space, and have something that sounds identical to the source.

 Image by Roger B